 The beautiful Breiðamerkurjökull glacier is constantly shedding giant blocks of ice into the stunning lagoon below.
 At 250 meters deep, this is the deepest lake in all of Iceland!

-The glacier lagoon Huge blocks of ice constantly break off the glacier, Breiðamerkurjökull, and large icebergs float on the lagoon.
-The lagoon is not very wide but it is over 250 meters deep which makes it the deepest lake in Iceland.
-Breiðamerkurjökull is an outlet of the Vatnajökull glacier.
-The icebergs that calve from the glacier edge move towards the river mouth and get entrenched at the bottom.
-The movement of the icebergs fluctuates with the tide currents, as well as being affected by wind.
-However, they start floating as icebergs when their size is small enough to drift to the sea.
-These icebergs are seen in two shades: milky white and bright blue, which depends on the air trapped within the ice and is an interplay of light and ice crystals
+Breiðamerkurjökull is an outlet glacier of the much larger Vatnajökull.
+The icebergs that calve off the edge of the glacier and float down river eventually become entrenched at the bottom of the lagoon.
+However, they will start floating again as icebergs when they have melted enough to be light enough to drift out to sea.
+These icebergs can be seen in two shades: milky white and bright blue.
+The coloration depends on the amount of air trapped within the ice and is an interplay of light and ice crystals.

 In spite of being a rather recent formation, Jökulsárlón is the deepest lake in the country, with depths of 248 metres (814 feet).
 With a surface area of 18 square kilometres (7 square miles), it is also growing to be one of the largest.